 Let's get this out of the way right away: This was not a worst moment for Brian Hastings.
 For just about everyone else, however, seeing Hastings destroy Viktor “Isildur1” Blom for $4.2m was the end of an era.

 Blom’s incredible rise in online poker was like something from a movie script.
 Isildur1, unidentified pre-2011, burst onto the high-stakes scene in Sept.
 2009 by battling the best poker players in the world.
 Including Phil Ivey, Patrik Antonius, and Tom Dwan.
-The young Swede played all hours of the day and incredibly was a huge winner peaking at $6m by Nov.
-15. Some of the biggest pots in the history of online poker were played over this span of time but it all came to an end on Dec.
+The young Swede played all hours of the day and was a huge winner of $6m by Nov.
+15. Some of the biggest pots in online poker history happened during this time.
+But it all ended Dec.
 8 when Hastings crushed Isildur1 for $4.2m.

 It was later revealed that Hastings, Brian “sbrugby” Townsend and Cole South shared information to beat Isildur1, which led to Townsend getting his red pro status suspended by Full Tilt.
 Would the Isildur1 ride have come to an end anyways?
 Most likely yes.
 Regardless it was an unpleasant way for one of the most memorable hot streaks in the history of poker to come to an end.

 11. EPT Safety Concerns in Berlin/Barcelona

 The European Poker Tour was a rousing success in the poker world but it hasn’t been without a few bumps along the way.
 Safety is paramount at a poker event but two events featured chilling incidents.
-The first came in 2010 when the Grand Hyatt Hotel in Berlin was raided while EPT Berlin was being held.
+The first came in 2010 when the Grand Hyatt Hotel in Berlin was raided during EPT Berlin.

 Armed men wearing black ski jackets and masks burst into the casino and eventually stole an undisclosed amount of cash.
 Action was obviously paused during the robbery but play resumed approximately 90 minutes after the incident.
 Some players, such as eventual winner Kevin MacPhee questioned whether it was wise to continue with the tournament after such a harrowing incident.

 The other significant incident came in 2013 when Jens “Jeans86” Kyllonen had an incredibly scary incident where it appeared someone attempted to break into his room and hack his laptop.
 It’s a very long story, which Kyllonen recounted in a TwoPlusTwo forum thread called “My Unbelievable EPT Barcelona Story.
 Hotel Rooms in Arts Barcelona Broken into to Plant Trojans”.
 PokerStars would eventually come around to help Kyllonen but the casino didn’t really have his back, which was horrifying.